 - "Come to the sources of the Christians, that are Geon, Fison, Tigris, and Euphrates" (Février).

-A horizontal line to the right of the vertical line of the first T in the second line has suggested to Egger that it is an F, and he suggests FL(uminum) C(h)RI(st)IANORVM ("Geon, Fison, Tigris and Euphrates are in Christ.
-Use the water of the rivers of Christ").
-In reality this horizontal line is an optical illusion, a shadow.
-The interpretation PEREGRINIANORVM by Mercati also has to be rejected.
+A diagonal line to the right of the vertical line of the first T in the second line has suggested to Egger that it is an F, and he suggests FL(uminum) C(h)RI(st)IANORVM: "Geon, Fison, Tigris and Euphrates are in Christ.
+Use the water of the rivers of Christ".
+Burzachechi maintains that this diagonal line is an optical illusion, a shadow, so that the interpretation FL(uminum) (and PEREGRINIANORVM by Mercati) has to be rejected.

-For the correct reading of the inscription we must thank Burzachechi.
-His solution is now almost universally accepted.
-He argues that the letters TI in the second line cannot be understood as an error.
+Burzachechi furthermore argues that the letters TI in the second line cannot be understood as an error.
 It would have been easy to remove the two shallow letters.
 Also the person who had ordered the inscription would never have accepted this embarrassing mistake.
 There is furthermore not enough space for the letters ST. The first word of the second line is TIGRI[N]IANORVM ("Use the sources of the Tigriniani").
-Burzachechi suggests that the Tigriniani were either a Christian family, or heretics, the followers of a certain Tigrinius or Tigrinianus.
+Burzachechi suggests that the Tigriniani were either a Christian family or heretics, the followers of a certain Tigrinius or Tigrinianus.
 There may also be an allusion to the name of one of the four rivers in the first line, the Tigris.

-Marrou points out, that heretics are documented very well in ancient literature, but Tigriniani are not among them.
+Marrou points out that heretics are documented very well in ancient literature, but Tigriniani are not among them.
 He points to a priest named Tigrinus, who was active during the papacy of Leo I (440-461 AD).
 He oversaw the building of a church on the Via Latina.
-His funeral inscription states, that he repaired sacred buildings (Diversis reparo tecta sacrata locis, culminaque hic lapsis trabibus totumque novendo, promerui superas laetior ire domos).
+His funeral inscription states that he repaired sacred buildings: Diversis reparo tecta sacrata locis, culminaque hic lapsis trabibus totumque novendo, promerui superas laetior ire domos.
 The repairs may have been necessary after an earthquake in 442-443 AD.
-Parallels for the form Tigriniani are the Galbiani, Augustiani and Christiani, followers / supporters of Galba, Nero, Christ.
+Parallels for the form Tigriniani are the Galbiani, Augustiani and Christiani, followers and supporters of Galba, Nero, and Christ.

 According to Calza the building had in the final phase become a Christian church.
 He dates it to the period of Constantine and suggests that this is the church of Peter, Paul and John the Baptist that, according to the Liber Pontificalis, was donated to Ostia by Constantine.
 Calza then suggests, that the apsidal room behind the inscription was a baptisterium.